 WELD 2613 Welding Technology - A study of technologies and concepts associated with the welding and metalworking processes.
-Materials covered will include welding processes, equipment, codes, and heat treatments of various metals.
+This course will cover concepts related to programming and operation of automated welding, cutting and metalworking equipment.
+Students will be introduced to Computer Aided Design concepts and software that will aid in the production of a finished product.
 (F, S)